O-Abdullahi/the-scheduler/README.md

 It is built for learning purposes.
 But it can be useful to busy individuals such as programmers, students, businessmen and women as it can helps stay organized and gives a structured plan to stick to

-It is higly recommended to use test networks blockchain while using this app to avoid using real money(ether) while using the app.
+It is highly recommended to use test networks blockchain while using this app to avoid using real money(ether) while using the app.